Willo Flood: Aberdeen

 At the start of the 2014–15 season, Flood played all six matches in Aberdeen's matches in the UEFA Europa League but the club was eliminated by Real Sociedad.
 On 21 August 2014, he signed a 12-month contract extension with Aberdeen, keeping him until 2017.
-However, Flood suffered a hamstring injury that saw him missed one match.
+However, Flood suffered a hamstring injury that saw him miss one match.
 On 13 September 2014, he made his return from injury, starting the whole game, in a 2–1 loss against Celtic.
-On 9 November 2014, however, Flood suffered a hamstring injury for the second time and was substituted in the 9th minutes, in a 2–1 loss against Celtic.
+On 9 November 2014, however, Flood suffered a hamstring injury for the second time and was substituted in the 9th minute, in a 2–1 loss against Celtic.
 After the match, it was announced that he would be out for two months.
 On 4 January 2015, Flood returned from injury, coming on as a substitute for David Goodwillie in the 86th minute, in a 2–0 win over Motherwell.
-However, Flood continued to be out on three separate occasions towards the end of the 2014–15 season.
+However, Flood continued to be out on three occasions towards the end of the 2014–15 season.
 Despite this, he continued to regain his first team place, playing in the midfield position.
 At the end of the 2014–15 season, he went on to make thirty–three appearances in all competitions.

 In the opening game of the 2015–16 season, Flood captained Aberdeen for the first time against his former club Dundee United and helped the club win 1–0.
 However, throughout the season, he found himself alternating between a starting and a substitute role in the first team.
 Flood also found himself plagued by injuries that affected his third season at Aberdeen.
 At the end of the 2015–16 season, Flood made twenty–nine appearances in all competitions.

 Ahead of the 2016–17 season, he was linked with a return move to relegated side Dundee United.
 Amid to his future at Aberdeen, Flood played in both legs of the UEFA Europa League first round match against CS Fola Esch, winning 3–2 on aggregate.
 On 14 July 2016, his contract with the club was terminated.
 He spoke out about his departure from Aberdeen, citing his desire for first team football.